ybyygu/gchemol/README.md

     let a = Atom::new("C", [0.0, 0.0, 0.0]);
     let b = Atom::new("C", [1.2, 1.2, 1.2]);

-convert from string:
+or simply convert from a string:

     let a: Atom = "C 1.0 1.0 0.2"
         .parse()
         .expect("atom from string");

-using the builder pattern
+set more attributes using the builder pattern

     let a = Atom::build()
         .symbol("Fe")